Lacteeze Drops are recommended for people who suffer from:

 How Lacteeze Drops work:

 Lacteeze Drops contain a form of Tilactase which is derived from yeast.
-This type of lactase enzyme has been used for many years to hydrolise the lactose in milk to make lactose-free products.
-Once Lacteeze is added to milk (or any other liquid dairy product) a conversion process takes place where the lactose is broken down into more simple glucose and galactose milk sugars which can be more easily digested.
+This type of lactase enzyme has been used for many years to hydrolyse the lactose in milk to make lactose-free products.
+Once Lacteeze is added to milk (or any other liquid dairy product) a conversion process takes place where the lactose is broken down into simple glucose and galactose milk sugars which can be more easily digested.

 A common use of Lacteeze Drops is to reduce the lactose content of baby’s feeds.
 Clinical trials have shown significant improvement in the symptoms of babies with colic associated with lactose intolerance after pre-treating their feeds with lactase enzyme drops.
 Lacteeze Drops are suitable for breast and bottle feeding.
 Click here for more information on colic associated with lactose intolerance.